 Focus on both your balance and your underwater arm movements.

 - With each arm sweep, roll from side to side like you learned to do in the Head-Lead Side Balance Drill.

-- As you roll from side to side and your weight shifts accordingly, you’ll need to adjust balance in a more dynamic fashion.
+- As you roll from side to side and your weight shifts accordingly, you’ll need to adjust your balance more dynamically.

 Try to keep your head still and the face parallel to the water surface.